grafana/loki/docs/sources/shared/configuration.md

 # the querier.
 [ingester_client: <ingester_client>]

-# The ingester_client block configures how the distributor will connect to
-# ingesters.
-Only appropriate when running all components, the distributor, or
-# the querier.
-[ingester_rf1_client: <ingester_client>]

 # The ingester block configures the ingester and how the ingester will register
 # itself to a key value store.
 [ingester: <ingester>]